PSkinnerTech/Nextjs15-Arweave/README.md

 # Next.js Arweave Upload Demo

-This project demonstrates how to upload files to the Arweave permaweb directly from a browser using Next.js 15, ArConnect wallet, and arweave-js.
+This project demonstrates how to upload files to the Arweave permaweb directly from a browser using Next.js 15, ArConnect wallet, and Turbo SDK.

 ## Getting Started